uxlfoundation/oneapi-construction-kit/doc/specifications/mux-compiler-spec.rst

 compiler must implement.
 Some entry points are pure virtual methods and are therefore mandatory, but others already have base implementations which must be called if the function is overridden by a customer compiler.
-Note that ComputeAorta does not use exceptions, and therefore there are no exception guarantee requirements.
+Note that the oneAPI Construction Kit does not use exceptions, and therefore there are no exception guarantee requirements.

 Cargo
 -----

-Cargo is ComputeAorta's STL like container library used by a number of compiler API methods that conforms to stricter memory requirements than the C++ STL e.g. constructors do not allocate memory and exceptions are never thrown from any container.
+Cargo is the oneAPI Construction Kit's STL like container library used by a number of compiler API methods that conforms to stricter memory requirements than the C++ STL e.g. constructors do not allocate memory and exceptions are never thrown from any container.

 Context
 -------